marinamen/unit3_project/README.md

 # What We Need

- ☆ Enthusiast to make Sustainable Change and lead a new candle movement.
- ☆ Enjoys handicrafts not only physical ones, also
+ ☆ Enthusiast about designing.

+ ☆ Experience or skilled at User Design Experience.

+ ☆ Commits to deadlines, promotes collaboration, mantains confidentiality.

+ ☆ Above all, hardworking and passionate about personal projects.